rickhull/hello-nix/README.md

 world
 ```

+OK, now we have direnv, niv, and lorri working for us.
-OK, now we can make a demo project using Rust.
+Let's make a demo project using Rust.
 Since we are managing our dependencies with niv, let's make niv aware of
   Rust packages directly from mozilla via github: